Do you have an active toddler or a strong-willed pre-schooler? Are you wondering how to…

 Make sure your child’s clothes enable freedom of movement.
 They should allow your child to dress up and undress by himself.

-Encourage your child to feed himself with a snack table and low chair as soon as he can sit unaided.
-Babies, as young as 6 months old can drink from an open cup.
 Allow your child time to practise those important life skills.
 Trust your child: with the right tools, he will be able to do so much, such as cutting his fruit, pouring his own drink, setting up the table…

 When they discover Montessori, most parents are attracted by the beautiful material.
 However, this material was designed for the classroom and for the children aged 3 to 6 years old.
 If you are not planning to home-school (and even so, I don’t believe you need everything right now), you probably don’t need the whole set of Montessori material.